-3 week, (120 hours; prorated to hours scheduled) and prorated based on the start date, in the first year of employment

-3 weeks (120 hours; prorated to hours scheduled) after one year of employment;

-4 weeks (160 hours; prorated to hours scheduled) after five years of employment;

-5 weeks (200 hours; prorated to hours scheduled) after ten years of employment;

-6 weeks (240 hours; prorated to hours scheduled) after twenty years of employment
+- 3 weeks, (120 hours; prorated to hours scheduled) and prorated based on the start date, in the first year of employment - 3 weeks (120 hours; prorated to hours scheduled) after one year of employment; - 4 weeks (160 hours; prorated to hours scheduled) after five years of employment; - 5 weeks (200 hours; prorated to hours scheduled) after ten years of employment; - 6 weeks (240 hours; prorated to hours scheduled) after twenty years of employment time employees who work less than 40 hours per week, vacation time will be prorated.
+Employees are expected to take all their vacation entitlement each calendar year.
+Vacation days must be taken in the year they are earned or they will be considered forfeited.
+A vacation carry over will be considered only in exceptional circumstances and must be approved in writing by the Executive Director.